Dipolariton formation in quantum dot molecules strongly coupled to optical resonators: INTRODUCTION

 Those high quality nanostructured semiconductors, that can be obtained by molecular beam epitaxy (MBE) or chemical vapor deposition (CVD) \cite{borovitskaya2002quantum}, have exhibited relevant atom-like phenomena such as Rabi oscillations \cite{ramirez2008coupling,naturetexas}, Mollow triplet in resonance fluorescence \cite{vamivakas2009spin,naturenano}, Dicke effect \cite{vorrath2003dicke,orellana}, and double dressing resonances \cite{hanzRSC,ramirezprl}.
 Consequently, they are often called ``artificial atoms''.

-Regarding ability for implementation of electronic devices, the use of artificial atoms instead of natural ones results advantageous, given the obvious convenience of working with stable solid structures rather than with tiny and elusive atoms, aiming on-chip light-matter hybrid structures \cite{nature2016}.
+Considering the implementation of electronic devices, the use of artificial atoms instead of natural ones would be advantageous, given the obvious convenience of working with stable solid structures rather than with tiny and elusive atoms, for constructing on-chip light-matter hybrid structures \cite{nature2016}.

 In turn, microcavities confine light in a small volume and increase radiation-matter coupling as described by the Purcell effect \cite{purcell,lodahl2015interfacing}.
 In such a strong coupling regime, the system eigenvectors are hybridized states of the QD and the cavity field.
-These kind of mixed states of light and mater are known as ``exciton polaritons'' (EP) \cite{coherent}.
-Strong radiation-matter coupling for a QD inside a planar cavity has been successfully observed and progressively improved along this century \cite{vamivakas2009spin,He2013,ramirezprl}.
+These kind of mixed states of light and mater are known as ``exciton polaritons'' (EPs) \cite{coherent,review}.
+Strong radiation-matter coupling for a QD inside either planar or photonic crystal cavities, has been successfully observed and progressively improved along this century, including electron spin states in charged excitons \cite{vamivakas2009spin,He2013,NatPhot2013,ramirezprl}.

 On the other hand, coupling by resonant tunneling between adjacent QDs (artificial molecules) has been proposed as an efficient mechanism to improve tunability in zero dimensional systems \cite{condensed,ramirez2014}.
 Between different alternatives to control tunneling in double quantum dot (DQD) structures, bias tuning has been found so far as the most successful \cite{hanzbrazil,stinaff,Bracker06}.